-These 12 etudes are a terrific introduction to the work of Villa-Lobos.
+These 12 etudes are a terrific introduction to the Villa-Lobos guitar music.
 They’re also useful for learning/practicing techniques and exploring chordal and melodic phrases all over the fretboard.

 You can download Villa-Lobos 12 Etudes sheet music for free here!

-Villa-Lobos’ set of five preludes for guitar are some of the most well-known and beloved pieces in all of classical guitar repertoire.
+Villa-Lobos’ set of five preludes for guitar are some of the most popular pieces in all of classical guitar repertoire.
 According to Julian Bream, there were supposedly six preludes in this collection originally.
 But unfortunately, the last one appears to be lost.